runtimeverification/haskell-backend/design-decisions/2019-03-20-Ensures-for-Axioms.md

 (left ∧ requires → ensures)          -- a → b ∧ c iff (a → b) ∧ (a → c)
     ∧ (left ∧ requires → • right)
 ```
-Now, note that this is an axiom, so the entire expression must be a
+Now, note that this is an axiom, so the entire expression is a theorem.
-`⊤` predicate.
 This means that both `left ∧ requires → • right` and
-`left ∧ requires → ensures` are `⊤` predicates.
+`left ∧ requires → ensures` are theorems.

 But `ensures` is a predicate.
 1. If `ensures` is `⊥`, then `left ∧ requires` must be `⊥`, which means that either